StevenLambion/SwiftDuxNavigation/README.md

       Store(state: AppState(), reducer: AppReducer() + NavigationReducer())
     ```

-1. Wrap your view hierarchy with `RootNavigationView`.
+1. Wrap your root view with `RootNavigationView`.
 Then attach any environment objects outside of the `RootNavigationView`.
 If the environment objects are not injected outside of this view, they may not propagate to all view hierarchies.
     ```swift
       RootNavigationView {
         RootView()